Upgrading to Splinter v0.3.16 from Splinter v0.3.15

 types.
 By default, TCP and TLS are available, as well as the internal “inproc”

 type.
-The WebSocket type ws://
+The WebSocket type ws:// is included if splinterd is compiled with

 the experimental “ws-transport” Rust feature.